Developing New Analysis Tools for Near Surface Radio-based Neutrino Detectors: Conclusion and Outlook

 \section{Conclusion and Outlook}

 This work described three new analysis cuts that exploited new features in a special-purpose ARIANNA station with 8 antennas that combined a vertically oriented dipole antenna with upward and downward facing LDPAs.
 These new analysis cuts, when combined with a waveform shape cut on the downward facing LPDA that was described in an earlier paper, remove all background events while retaining 91\% of the neutrino signal if projected to 1,000 station-years of operation.
 This result presents the first evidence that a detector station with near-surface antennas satisfies the requirements for the baseline design of the radio neutrino component of the IceCube-Gen2 project.
 The new cuts utilize the unique capabilities of the additional antenna channels.
 In particular the updown cut relied on the directional asymmetry of the LPDA to differentiate downward traveling radio signals from upward traveling neutrino signals, and the dipole cut relies on the double pulse structure from a neutrino event.
 These two new cuts, by themselves, reject all but 53 out of 74,530 experimental events from station 61 for one station-year of operation, while retaining 99\% of the neutrino signal.
 They provide a powerful augmentation to the neutrino identification capabilities of a near surface high energy neutrino detector.
-Finally, a third powerful new analysis cut was developed using deep learning methods (DeepLearning cut).
+Finally, a third powerful new analysis cut was developed using deep learning methods ("deep learning" cut).
 This cut alone rejected all but 2 out of 74,530 events in the experimental data at 99\% neutrino efficiency per station-year of operation, and no experimental events remained when combined with the waveform shape cut.
 Thus, it is a factor of 25 more effective at removing backgrounds than the updown and dipole cut combined.
 We conclude that deep learning methods will play an important role in future radio-based neutrino detectors that anticipate 1,000 station-years of operation or more.
+Although the neutrino efficiency calculations were based on a widely discussed model of the cosmogenic diffuse flux, these cuts can be applied to steady state and transient point source searches.
+It is expected that the efficiency will increase due to the less challenging background requirements.